Kriz-hub/Holiday-Dialysis/README.md

 * Picture of 2 working dialyse machines:  https://thumbs.dreamstime.com

 The images are hosted on the platform https://imgbb.com.
 The reason is that it was teached at "the 5 day challenge".
-Therefore I thought it was a customary practice to do that way till my mentor made a remark about that.
+Therefore I thought it was a customary practice to do so till my mentor made a remark about that.
 For now I leave them to imgbb, maybe in future projects I will decide to keep the pictures at Github.

 ## 15. Acknowledgements